Stephen Dillet

-Stephen Dillet Sr. (1796 - 1880) was a businessman, civil rights leader, public official, and parliamentarian in the Bahamas.
+Stephen Dillet Sr. (1796 – 1880) was a businessman, civil rights leader, public official, and parliamentarian in the Bahamas.
 He was elected to the House of Assembly in the 1833 Bahamian general election, the colony's first to allow non-white voters.

 Biography

 He was born in Saint-Domingue.
 Etienne Dillet and Hester Argo (Mary Cartherine Esther Argo / Hester Argeaux) were his parents.
 He was brought at age 6 with his mother to the Bahamas from Haiti.
-He was the maternal grandfather of James Weldon Johnson.
+He was the maternal grandfather of the brothers James Weldon Johnson and J. Rosamond Johnson.